Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Introduction

 \section{Introduction}

-This paper is the third in a series of papers on Triangle Tiling \cite{beeson1, beeson-nonexistence}.
+This paper is part of a series of papers on triangle tiling, continuing a research program begun by Laczkovich \cite{laczkovich1995}.
 An $N$-tiling of triangle $ABC$ by triangle $T$ (the ``tile'') is a way of writing $ABC$ as a union of $N$ copies of $T$ overlapping only at their boundaries.
-The general aim of this work is to understand the nature of triangle tilings.
-We can exhibit quite a few families of triangle tilings, some of which are very familiar, but at least two completely new families of tilings have been discovered in the course of this work.
-We would like to think that every triangle tiling belongs to one of these families.
-This we cannot prove, since even for the triangles $ABC$ and tiles $T$ for which we know some tilings, we cannot prove that there are no {\em other} tilings.
-What we have accomplished is to completely understand the triples ($ABC, T, N)$ such that there exists a tiling of $ABC$ by $T$ using $N$ tiles.
-In particular, this understanding enables us to answer more specific questions, such as, for which $N$ does there exist a triangle $ABC$ and a tile $T$ and an $N$-tiling of $ABC$ by $T$?
+The general aim of this research program is to understand the nature of triangle tilings, which can be amazingly complex.
+We can exhibit quite a few families of triangle tilings, some of which are very familiar, but at least six new families of tilings have been discovered in the course of our work, five of which are described in this paper.
+It would be too much to ask that every triangle tiling belongs to one of these families, as sometimes it is possible to rearrange some of the tiles within a given tiling, and also there are systematic ways to combine tilings.
+Our aim instead is to completely classify the triples ($ABC, T, N)$ such that there exists a tiling of $ABC$ by $T$ using $N$ tiles.
+In particular, this classification should enable us to answer more specific questions, such as, for which $N$ does there exist a triangle $ABC$ and a tile $T$ and an $N$-tiling of $ABC$ by $T$?

-Cases of specific $N$ were quite interesting, before we developed our general theory.
+Cases of specific $N$ can be quite interesting.
 The question that first sparked our interest was whether any triangle can be $7$-tiled.
 We gave a long Euclidean-style proof that no 7-tiling exists, but it was clear that a similar proof for 11-tilings might be a thousand pages long.
 Now we know that there is also no 11-tiling.
-Indeed, there is no $N$-tiling for $N=7$, 14, or 23, each of which we proved individually at the outset of this work.
-But there {\em does} exist a 28-tiling, which we think has never been seen by human eyes before.
+A self-contained proof of those two theorems is presented in \cite{beeson-noseven}.
+But there {\em does} exist a 28-tiling, which we think is a new discovery.
 We generalize the 28-tiling, showing it to be the simplest member of a new family of tilings.
-These are the ``triquadratic tilings''; they exist when $K$ divides $N$, or equivalently $K$ divides $M^2$.
-On the other hand, we prove that when $K$ does not divide $M^2$, no $N$-tiling exists with the tile determined by $N$ and $K$.
-There are, for example, no $N$-tilings for $N=31, 41, 63$, etc.
+These are the ``triquadratic tilings''; they exist when the ``tiling equation''